 Most alcohol recovery programs are abstinence-based, expecting you to stop drinking completely to participate.
 While AA and programs like it work for many people, they don’t work for everyone.

 Some people worry about being labeled an “alcoholic.”
-Others find it harder to abstain from drinking than to control their intake.
+Others find abstaining from alcohol harder than controlling their intake of alcohol.
 Yet others need help with problem drinking without having a long-term disorder.
 In fact, 70% of people with alcohol disorders are affected for a period of four years or less.

 Here’s what you should know about MM for alcohol addiction: